Huxley Faculty Research

 - Courses Taught: Natural Hazards Planning, Disaster Risk Reduction, Disaster Risk Reduction Planning Studio, Human Ecology and Sustainability, Risk Perception, The Planet magazine

 - Research interests focus on how communities understand and adapt to natural hazards, community-based risk communication, and community-based development in hazard-prone location, comprehensive school safety for natural hazards

-- Courses in human geography: cultural, historical, political, regional.
+- Courses in human geography: cultural, historical, and political.

-- Research interests: Indigenous geographies and environmental politics, historical geographies of nature and recreation, Canada.
+- Research interests: political geographies of settler colonialism and land claims, historical geographies of nature and recreation, British Columbia.